Prelude to the Battle of White Oak Road

 Battle of Lewis’s Farm

 On March 29, Major General G. K. Warren’s 5th Corps defeated several Confederate brigades commanded by Major General Bushrod Johnson at the Battle of Lewis’s Farm.
-After a brief but sharp firefight, the Federals gained control of the road and forced the Rebels to retreat to their entrenchments along White Oak Road.
+After a brief but sharp firefight, the Federals gained control of the road and forced the Confederates to retreat to their entrenchments along White Oak Road.

 Lee Redeploys Troops